Dvlv/BoxBuddyRS/docs/tips.md

 ## Enabling missing features in the Flatpak version

-The flatpak version of BoxBuddy is sandboxed, and cannot access the user's filesystem unless granted permission.
-This can be done using the command line, or with an application called Flatseal
+The Flatpak version of BoxBuddy is sandboxed, and cannot access some of the user's filesystem unless granted permission.
+This can be done using the command line, or with an application called Flatseal.

+By default BoxBuddy has full `home` permissions.
+You can take these away if you would prefer, but some functionality will be lost.

-### What is missing?
+### What permissions are needed?
 - Choosing a Custom Home Directory when creating a box requires `home` access.
 - Using Distrobox Assemble requires `home` access.
 - Adding Additional Volumes to a container requires `host` access.
-- Installing `.deb` / `.rpm` files can only be done with files which are in your `~/Downloads` directory.
-To install files from other locations you must allow `home` access.
+- Installing `.deb` / `.rpm` files requires access to the folder which contains them.

 ### Allowing Filesystem Access via Flatseal
 Install Flatseal if you haven't already: